cam-mclaren/DataCruncherCameron/README.md

-- 👋 Hi, I’m @DataCruncherCameron aka Cam McLaren
+- 👋 Hi, I’m Cam
-- 👀 I’m interested in Cloud Native Devlopment and Infrastructure as Code.
+- 👀 Interested in working on Python OOP projects and C projects.
-- 🌱 I’m currently learning Terraform for AWS, Python, and a little bit about containers.
+- 🌱 I'm currently learning about REST APIs and OOP in Python
 - 💞️ I’m looking to collaborate on anything a little bit mathsy.
-Love maths.
 - 📫 How to reach me?
 EMAIL! datacrunchercameron@gmail.com

 <!---